veden/RampantArsenal/README.md

 Rapid Rocket Turret - Rapidly Shoots homing rocket projectiles.
-Medic Turret - For healing the area surrounding the turret Gun Turret MkII - For when gun turrets need more damage, range, and rate of fire
+Medic Turret - For healing the area surrounding the turret Gun Turret MkII - For when gun turrets need more damage, range, and rate of fire Rifle turret - For a tier 0 turret for before you have completed any research Reactive Mending Walls & Gates - When they take damage they emit a repair cloud around themselves

 High Explosives: landmines, grenades, bullets, rockets, shotgun shells, cannon shells, and artillery shells
 Incendiary: landmines, grenades, bullets, rockets, shotgun shells, cannon shells, and artillery shells